The Advantages and Disadvantages of Biomass Energy

 Biomass energy’s carbon neutral status is the matter of some debate.
 Those who believe that biomass energy is carbon neutral generally base their arguments on a process known as carbon balancing.

-There are two forms of biomass: primary, and secondary.
+There are two forms of biomass: primary and secondary.
 Primary comes from plants, and secondary comes from processing those plants.
-And, thanks to photosynthesis, plants are constantly converting carbon dioxide into oxygen.
+Thanks to photosynthesis, plants are constantly converting carbon dioxide into oxygen.

 The argument for carbon balancing is that the biomass burned can only create the same amount of carbon dioxide that’s been absorbed by the plants during their lifetime, and so when they are burned, no new carbon dioxide has been created.

-But biomass may not be as green as it sounds (see below).
+But biomass may not be as green as it sounds, as we’ll explain below.

 Burning biomass energy can cause numerous environmental issues.
-Burning wood, for example, creates pollutants that are comparable to coal, and indoor air pollution from burning it indoors can be particularly dangerous.
+Burning wood creates pollutants that are comparable to coal and indoor air pollution from burning it indoors can be particularly dangerous.

 Similar to fossil fuels, biomass releases carbon dioxide when burned.
-Additionally, burning waste can lead to a significant rise in methane, which is believed to have 80 times the warming power of carbon dioxide.
+Additionally, burning waste can lead to a significant rise in methane, which is believed to have 80x the warming power of carbon dioxide.

 The lack of efficiency limits biomass energy being used at scale.

-One of the lead materials in biomass energy is wood, in part because of how easily available it is to people.
+One of the lead materials in biomass energy is wood, in part because of how easily accessible it is to use.
 However, while wood is a renewable resource, there are places where supply outstrips demand, either due to community needs, the use of biomass power plants, or because land use changes to grow biofuel crops such as palm oil.

 Indonesia, for example, can claim both to be the third largest producer of biofuels in the world, and also in the top three countries for deforestation – largely linked to palm oil plantations.